Bruce Hoblitzell

-Bruce Hoblitzell (June 25, 1887 – August 11, 1970) was mayor of Louisville, Kentucky from 1957 to 1961.
+Bruce Hoblitzell (June 25, 1887 – August 11, 1970) was mayor of Louisville, Kentucky, from 1957 to 1961.
 He also served as sheriff of Jefferson County, Kentucky.

 Early life

 Bruce Hoblitzell was born in 1887, in Louisville, Kentucky.
 He was raised in Louisville and graduated from duPont Manual High School.
 He graduated from the Kentucky Military Institute in 1905.

 Career

 From 1906 to 1912, Hoblitzell worked at the Kentucky Heating Company.
 He formed the McClellan-Hoblitzell Realty Company with J. A. McClellan in 1912.
 The company was dissolved in 1919 and became the Bruce Hoblitzell Realtors and Insurance Agency.
 He was elected sheriff of Jefferson County in 1953.
 On November 5, 1957, he was elected mayor on the Democratic Party ticket, defeating Republican Robert B. Diehl by about ten thousand votes.
 He served until November 1961.
 He was nicknamed "Mr. Hobby".

+Hoblitzell was a member of the board and served as president of the Kosair Crippled Children's Hospital for 9 years.
+He also served as president of the Louisville Board of Trade for three years.
+He was a director of the Louisville Industrial Foundation and was a board member of the Metropolitan Sewer District from 1937 to 1954.
+He was also a member of the Mayor's War Housing Committee.
+He was president of both the Louisville and Kentucky Real Estate Boards.

 Personal life

-Hoblitzell had a son, Bruce Hoblitzell Jr., and two daughters.
+Hoblitzell married Irene Oatley Forbes of Louisville on January 31, 1910.
+They had a son and two daughters, Bruce Hoblitzell Jr., Mrs. Leo K. Broecker and Mrs. Charles Greenwood.
+As of 1953, he lived at 1415 St. James Court in Louisville.

 Hoblitzell suffered a stroke in December 1962 and remained bedridden.
 He died on August 11, 1970, at his home in Louisville.
 Hoblitzell was buried in Cave Hill Cemetery.